Fire and rescue services

 Full travel advice: Local contacts

-Bag-snatching, pickpocketing and other petty crime occurs in Malta.
+Bag-snatching, pickpocketing and other petty crimes occur in Malta.

 Crime happens in areas visited by travellers, including:

 Thieves target people using ATMs.
-Theft from parked cars and buses occurs.
+Theft from parked cars and buses can occur.

 To stay safe from petty crime: